marun790/Kubernaties/README.md

 ```

 ### Services:
-* same as ribbon in spring cloud
+* same as ribbon(clientside load balancer which forwards reqest to client via round drobin) in spring cloud
 * Specifies the way in which the pod should be communicated.
 Like through load balancer / through host IP / through  cluster IP
 * we can group the replicas using 'selector.app' whick will match with 'lable.app' in pod. and uses these info in DNS, as becuse each deployment will allocate unique ip for the pod
 * these specs will leads to way for pod to pod communication